heptarch/heptarch.github.io/drafts/demon.md

 Like Davie Thomson and the classroom, her disquisition can barely contain that joy.

-And so the duke---disappointed in politics, business, his whole retrograde scheme of life---
+And so the duke---disappointed in politics, business, the whole backward scheme of his life---

 <p align="center">
   ⁂